jerboa88/Shared-File-Finder-for-Google-Drive/README.md

 ## Usage
  1. Create a new Google Sheet.
  2. Open the Script Editor (Extensions > Apps Script).
- 3. Copy and paste the code from this file into the Script Editor.
+ 3. Copy and paste the code from [shared-file-finder.js](shared-file-finder.js) into the Script Editor.
- 4. Save the project and run the `runSharedFileFinder` function.
+ 4. Save the project and run the `runSharedFileFinder()` function.

 **Notes:**
   - Files must be owned by the current Google Drive user.